 Now that you’ve got the basics down, let’s talk about what you should and shouldn’t do in link building.

 Link building experts say creating high-quality content on a regular basis is one of the best tactics to use for link building.
-However, writing a blog, making a video, or creating an infographic just for the links isn't going to get you anywhere.
+However, writing a blog post, making a video or creating an infographic just for the links isn't going to get you anywhere.

 If you are creating content that potential customers will be reading, then you'll need to have something interesting or helpful to tell them.
 Don't write a blog post just because you think someone will link to it.
-Write something that will provide value to your readers.
-People tend to share what they find interesting or funny.
+Write something that is valuable to your readers.

 Long-form blog content is the most shared type of content across email and social media, so that's a good place to start.
 Not sure what to write?